Best Self-custody spend Crypto Cards 2026

 US Residents

 ether.fi Core (3% cashback, no staking, Visa) is the strongest US option.
-MetaMask Virtual (1%, 0% FX, Mastercard) as backup on a different network.
+MetaMask Virtual (1%, Mastercard) as backup on a different network for domestic spending.
 Avici Platinum if you want secured credit with zero fees (check state eligibility, 20 states excluded).

 Europeans (EEA/UK)

-Gnosis Pay (up to 5%, 0% everything, Safe security) for EURe spenders.
+Gnosis Pay (up to 5%, 0% issuer fees, Visa network rate on non-EUR, Safe security) for EURe spenders.
 Ready Metal (3% STRK, 0% FX, Mastercard) for USDC spenders who want stablecoin simplicity.
 Bleap (2% USDC, 0% FX) for privacy-conscious users who value account abstraction.

 High Spenders ($5K+/month)

-COCA Elite (8%, 0-1% FX, 0% annual fee) dominates on cashback if you can hold 30,000 COCA.
-Without token holdings, ether.fi Core at 3% flat with no cap is the best guaranteed rate.
+COCA Elite (8% within $10K/mo allowance, 0% FX, 0% annual fee) dominates on cashback if you can stake 30,000 COCA (locked during membership, 30-day cooldown).
+Without token staking, ether.fi Core at 3% flat with no cap is the best guaranteed rate.
 Ready Metal for EEA/UK users who want 3% with 0% FX and no cashback cap.

 Budget-Conscious / Beginners

-MetaMask Virtual (1%, 0% FX, free) or Ready Lite (0.5%, free, EEA/UK) to test self-custody spending with zero commitment.
+MetaMask Virtual (1% on domestic, free) or Bleap (2%, free, EEA) to test self-custody spending with zero commitment.
 Both issue virtual cards instantly so you can try before ordering physical.
+Note: MetaMask Virtual charges 1% cross-border on international transactions.

 Solana Ecosystem Users